Did you lose a loved one to COVID-19? This is your chance to share that person’s story with the world

 Whether your children have already begun their school year or you’re still preparing, due to delays, there are many who are choosing to keep their kids home to learn as the coronavirus pandemic rages on.
 Parents are doing their best to adapt, and we applaud every parent for the decision they’re making -- regardless of what that is.
 But for those who are keeping kids home for virtual learning, we want to see exactly how you’re adapting.
 What does the “classroom” you’ve created look like?
 We’d love to see what kinds of ideas parents have come up with, and we have a feeling other parents might appreciate some good ideas, too.

-Never golfed, and you’re not sure where to start?
+Never golfed, and not sure where to start?
 11 notes that will make you feel more at ease

 Are you ever flipping around on TV and you come across some sort of golf tournament?
 Golf looks pretty fun, and somewhat less strenuous than some of the other professional sports.
 Plus, golfing seems like an enjoyable group activity or a bucket-list item for a scenic vacation.